Skyscraper Museum

 5 Star Rating Really charming, and free, museum right across the street from where you board to ferry to the statue of liberty.
 If you have about 30 min to spend I would recommend stopping in.
 You do need to reserve a ticket ahead of time from their website but I did this 15 minutes before the time I selected and had no issue getting a ticket (only 5 people including myself were there for that timeslot).
 There are some gems here such as architectural elements salvaged from historic skyscrapers and the proposal model for the twin towers.

-Spencer Owen - 8 months ago
+Spencer Owen - a year ago

 Show More